namredips/claude-code-proxy/README.md

   MiB.
 Secrets (`authorization`, `access`, `refresh`, `id_token`, `ChatGPT-Account-Id`, …) are redacted before write.

-### Multiple Claude Codes, one proxy

-Several Claude Code instances can share a single proxy.
-Each request carries its own `x-claude-code-session-id`, which becomes the upstream `prompt_cache_key`, so sessions don't poison each other's cache.
-All sessions draw from the same ChatGPT rate-limit budget, so be aware that one chatty session affects the others.

 ## Limitations

 - **Terms of service:** using the Codex backend from a non-official client is